vigneshsweekaran/flipdazed.github.io/_posts/2019-10-15-02-Installing-Python-for-Mac-OS-X-Windows.md

 The `~/` is a shortcut for your *root user file* or *home directory*.
 On Windows this is `C:\users\yourname`.
 The `.` at the beginning just denotes a hidden file.

-We can then add the `PATH` to the python executable to this file by
+We can then add the `PATH` to the python executable to this file by (please don't just copy this and run it - you are required to fill in the blanks!)

     $ echo 'export PATH=/path/to/your/conda/bin:"$PATH"' >>  ~/.bash_profile